 What is iPaaS?
 Integration platform as a service explained

-6 min read Guides The Adapters team
+11 min read Guides The Adapters team

 iPaaS, integration platform as a service, is a hosted platform that moves data between your apps, APIs, and databases using prebuilt connectors, visual field mapping, and managed schedules.
 It replaces the point-to-point scripts your team writes, deploys, and babysits today.
+You configure the sync in a browser instead of writing an API client, and the platform owns the retries, the scheduling, and the logs.

 Key takeaways